LLP Group Governance

 Our Client Engagement Programme also facilitates regular informal conversations with clients throughout the year and feedback is captured and responded to.

 In response to client needs, we constantly review our investment in technology and where we can automate the legal process to drive efficiencies, enhance the direct access of clients to our work and provide useful resources to save them time.
+The Group's AI committee is a senior steering committee, sponsored by a Group Executive member and focussed on AI strategy formulation.

 Recent innovations and investments in response to client needs include the following:

-A two-year partnership with the Association of British HealthTech Industries (ABHI), under which the firm co-sponsors the ABHI US Accelerator programme, supporting a cohort of UK healthtech organisations looking to upscale their US businesses.
+- An ongoing two-year partnership with the Association of British HealthTech Industries (ABHI), under which the firm co-sponsors the ABHI US Accelerator programme, supporting a cohort of UK healthtech organisations looking to upscale their US businesses.

 We are proud to have received a number of awards over the last year, including: